 The Admissions Committee consists of program faculty who are responsible for reviewing, evaluating, and scoring the applications.
 The admissions scoring equation consists of five components: (1) GMAT/GRE scores, (2) undergraduate preparation including GPA, (3) letters of recommendation,(4) statement of purpose,(5) and relevant volunteer and professional experience.

 The Graduate Certificate in DSBA is open to all students with a bachelors degree in any quantitative, scientific, engineering or business discipline and either is enrolled in good standing in a graduate degree program at UNC Charlotte or completed their undergraduate degree with a minimum 2.75 GPA.

 The admissions scoring equation consists of the following components: (1) undergraduate preparation including GPA, (2) statement of purpose, (3) and relevant volunteer and professional experience.

 - Earned undergraduate degree in any scientific, engineering or business discipline or a closely related field

 - Statement of Purpose outlining the goals for pursuing a graduate education

 - Minimum TOEFL score of 220 (computer-based), 557 (paper-based), or 83 (Internet-based) minimum IELTS band score of 6.5 is required from any applicant whose native language is not English

-A current working knowledge of at least one higher-level (procedural) language; and a familiarity with computer applications.
+A current working knowledge of one higher-level (procedural) language, and familiarity with computer applications.

-A minimal background in mathematics is also required, including two semesters of calculus and one semester of statistics.
+A minimal background in mathematics is required including two semesters of calculus and one semester of statistics.

-You are strongly encouraged to submit your online application and supporting materials early.
-Applications received after the priority admission deadline will be reviewed on a space-available basis.
+Applicants are strongly encouraged to submit the online application and supporting materials early and by the priority deadline.
+Applications received after the priority deadline will be reviewed on a rolling basis as space is available.